Ananthakrishnan12/sentimental-Analysis-on-Hotel-reviews/README.md

 4.Data Transformation: a) Converting Text into Numerical using Tokenization

-5.Model Training: a) Logistic Regression b) Random Forest Classifier
+5.Model Training: a) using LSTM Algorithm

 6.Evaluation Metrics: a)ConfusionMatrix,precision score,recall score,accuracy score